GLOBAL MARKETS-FANGS and BATS sell-off spooks world stocks

 U.S. crude CLc1 dipped 0.66% to $64.49 a barrel.
 Brent crude LCOc1 fell to $67.84 per barrel.

 Metal markets saw copper prices start to nudge higher again.
-They were last at $10,470 a tonne having hit a record high $10,747.50 the previous session.
+They were last at $10,530 a tonne having hit a record high $10,747.50 the previous session.
 Iron ore SZZFc1 had settled too after surging 7% on Monday.
+MET/L

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))